In This Issue:

 These changes come just as it was announced that 2018 was a record year for the enforcement of HIPAA violations, which totaled $28.7 million.

 Automation, machine learning, digital transformation, artificial intelligence, disruptive innovations – these topics are getting a lot of attention across all industries, including healthcare, where there is added focus on understanding the implications on patient care, process efficiency and data security.
-Internal audit also plays a vital role in assessing the changing risk landscape with an understanding that traditional methodologies and conventional thinking are unlikely to continue addressing all the risks facing an organization.
+Internal audit also plays a vital role in assessing the changing risk landscape with an understanding that traditional methodologies and conventional thinking are unlikely to continue addressing all the risks facing an organisation.
 Internal audit must also take steps to help ensure that management undertakes innovation in a thoughtful and responsible manner.

 The time is now.
 Adjusting and advancing the capabilities of internal audit is no longer simply a suggestion, but rather a necessity, as the healthcare industry is quickly moving toward greater use of advanced technologies.
-Analyzing digital healthcare records for populations of patients to determine cost of lives covered; utilization of telemedicine and telehealth to provide care to patients across the city, throughout the state, and even around the globe; and advancements of artificial intelligence in medicine are only a handful of real-world capabilities occurring today.
+Analysing digital healthcare records for populations of patients to determine cost of lives covered; utilisation of telemedicine and telehealth to provide care to patients across the city, throughout the state, and even around the globe; and advancements of artificial intelligence in medicine are only a handful of real-world capabilities occurring today.

-As the pace of innovation continues to accelerate, the internal audit profession faces a growing challenge to adapt to change while delivering on its core mission of protecting organizational value by providing risk-based and objective assurance, advice and insight.
+As the pace of innovation continues to accelerate, the internal audit profession faces a growing challenge to adapt to change while delivering on its core mission of protecting organisational value by providing risk-based and objective assurance, advice and insight.

 Today, internal audit needs to think “next generation,” and reexamine the foundational elements of the internal audit function to become an agile, multiskilled and technology-enabled function.
-Internal audit functions should be able to recognize emerging risks and changes to the organization’s risk profile quickly, drive additional value through new delivery models, and act on risks timely to provide deeper, more valuable and up-to-date insights from audit activities and processes.
+Internal audit functions should be able to recognise emerging risks and changes to the organisation’s risk profile quickly, drive additional value through new delivery models, and act on risks timely to provide deeper, more valuable and up-to-date insights from audit activities and processes.
 A next-generation internal audit function seeks to effect holistic change through three key elements: governance, methodology and enabling technology.

 Within the governance key element, next-generation auditing should include the following: